-All students do GCSE Chemistry and we follow the AQA GCSE Chemistry 8462 specification.
+All students study a separate GCSE Chemistry and we follow the AQA specification.
 This is a linear qualification and students will sit all their examinations at the end of the course.
-The qualification provides an excellent grounding in Chemistry and is an ideal preparation for further study at A-Level.
+The qualification provides an excellent grounding in Chemistry and is an ideal preparation for further study at A'Level.